benen/akka-streams-intro/PITCHME.md

 2. Assemble into a graph
 3. Materializer fuses graph together into a concrete representation
-4. Fused representation gets implemented as actor
-You can have other materializers than Actor, including Futures etc. but Actor seems to be the most robust
+4. Fused representation gets implemented as actor Materialized Value is what can be obtained once the graph has completed it's execution You can have other materializers than Actor, including Futures etc. but Actor seems to be the most robust